World’s largest virtual agentic engineering & quality conference

 What is AI Test Case Generation?

-AI test case generation uses machine learning and NLP to automatically create test cases from requirements, code, or application behavior — including edge cases humans typically miss.
+• Automated test creation: AI test case generation uses machine learning and natural language processing to automatically create comprehensive test cases, including edge cases, from requirements, code, or application behavior.

 What is AI Test Case Generation?